 Step 2: Configure Intruder insertion points

-Open the Intruder tab.
-Note that your request is now displayed in this tab.
+Open the Intruder tab, where your request is now displayed.

-In the Target field, place your cursor between
+In the Target field, add a placeholder subdomain.

 Step 3: Select the Intruder attack type